- The ULA Circuit is a 68 liter backpack designed for lightweight backpacking.

 If you’re considering the ULA Circuit as your next lightweight backpacking pack, I hope this long-term review will help.
 I’ll explain the pack’s design and features, share what I love about it and a couple things that bug me, and how it stacks up against the competition in terms of weight and price.

 When you buy through affiliate links in this post, I may earn a small commission.
 Thanks for your support!
 I always offer unbiased opinions based on real experience from the road and trail.
 Learn more.

 Max recommended load: 35 lbs

 Review Summary: The ULA Circuit backpack is a functional, durable, lightweight hiking pack suited to thru hiking and moderately lightweight backpacking.
-Customizable sizing and strap shapes will fit most bodies regardless of gender, and thoughtfully designed pockets and cords make it easy to stay organized.
-A very reasonable price tag adds to the appeal, making the Circuit my current favorite pack after 1300+ miles.
+Customizable sizing and strap shapes will fit most bodies, and thoughtfully designed pockets and cords make it easy to stay organized.
+A very reasonable price tag adds to the appeal, making the Circuit my current favorite pack after 1500+ miles.

 - Fits well thanks to multiple sizing options